quocbdo/short-lnk-meteor-course/readme.md

-Short Lnk
+# Short Lnk

-This is from Udemy React & Meteor lesson.
+This is a link shortener built on Meteor and React.

+## Authors

+Quoc Do